Secondary Adrenocortical Insufficiency

 - Rare conditions such as hemochromatosis, sarcoidosis, or Sheehan's syndrome (hypopituitarism).
 Sheehan's syndrome is sometimes caused by severe blood loss after giving birth.

 With secondary adrenocortical insufficiency, only cortisol is low.
-The adrenal glands can still make normal amounts of aldosterone.
+The adrenal glands can usually still make normal amounts of the hormone aldosterone.
 Symptoms include:

 - Fatigue and muscle weakness.
 These may get worse over time.